Skip to main content

 for <var> in <expression> do <block> end

-This statement loops the variables over the values returned by the expressions, executing the block with each the consecutive value until it becomes nil
+This statement loops the variables over the values returned by the expressions, executing the block with each the consecutive value until it becomes nil.

-statement also has a numeric form:
+The for statement also has a numeric form:

 for <var> = <first>,<last>,<inc> do <block> end